-The Department of Construction and Infrastructure has engaged a licensed contractor on the Gardens’ behalf to identify the recently located asbestos within the Gardens, and removal has commenced.
+The Department of Infrastructure has engaged a licensed contractor on the Gardens' behalf to identify the recently located asbestos within the Gardens, and removal has commenced.
 As part of this process, air control monitoring by a licensed consultant has alleviated any concerns for public safety.

 This website will be updated so the community remains well informed on this matter.